Learning Latent Space Dynamics with Model-Form Uncertainties: A Stochastic Reduced-Order Modeling Approach: Numerical Results

 Consider the parameterized viscous Burgers' equation

 where $s: \Omega \times T \mapsto \mathbb{R}$ is the scalar-valued time-dependent velocity and $\text{Re}$ is the Reynolds number.
 The above equation is supplemented with the initial condition

 and zero boundary conditions on the ends of $\Omega$.
 In this work, we consider $\operatorname{Re} = 1,000$, which leads to sharp gradients in the solution and results in a problem where the Kolmogorov N-width decreases much slower than the commonly considered $\operatorname{Re} = 100$ in the operator learning literature.
 This choice of Reynolds number is deliberate, as it creates a more challenging scenario for reduced-order modeling.

-The spatial domain $\Omega$ is discretized with $256$ Lagrange elements of degree 1.
+To collect snapshots for training the operators, we consider the range $t\in[0, 2]$ for training data, and discretize the spatial domain $\Omega$ with $256$ $\text{P}_1$ Lagrange elements.
 The step size used for time integration is $\Delta t = 10^{-3}$ and a total of $k=2001$ snapshots are collected for each value of $\mu$ for training the operators.
 We rely on implicit backward Euler scheme in conjunction with a Newton-Raphson solver for time integration.
 We collected snapshots for different initial condition parameter $\mu = [0.4, 0.5, \dots, 1.2]$ with an interval of 0.1 and subsequently constructed multiple training datasets based on combinations of parameter $\mu$.

 The full-order solution of the Burgers' equation \eqref{eqn: burgers} at various time instances for different initial condition parameter $\mu$ is shown in Fig.~\ref{fig: FullOrderSolution}.
+The testing window employed for this problem is $t\in[2, 8]$.